-- Standard glass for HVAC insulators - High resistivity glass for HVDC insulators which have to support specific electric stresses when compared with HVAC insulator (high voltage on single unit, uni-directional field, ...).
-The resistivity at 20°C of DC glass is 100 times higher than the resistivity of standard AC glass.
+- Standard glass for HVAC insulators - High resistivity glass for HVDC insulators which have to support specific electric stresses when compared with HVAC insulator (high voltage on single unit, unidirectional field, ...).
+The resistivity at 20°C of DC glass is 100 times higher than standard AC glass.

-3.1.2.
-Glass structure - purity and homogeneity of the insulator glass:
+3.1.2 Glass structure - purity and homogeneity of the insulator glass: